lanl/tardigrade-asp/README.rst

 ===========

 This project does not yet have a full style guide.
-Generally, wherever a style can't be inferred from surrounding code this project falls back to `PEP-8 <https://www.python.org/dev/peps/pep-0008/>`_-like styles.
+Generally, wherever a style can't be inferred from surrounding code this project falls back to `PEP-8`_-like styles.
 There are two notable exceptions to the notional PEP-8 fall back:

-1. `Doxygen <https://www.doxygen.nl/manual/docblocks.html>`_ style docstrings are
-   required for automated, API from source documentation.
+1. `Doxygen`_ style docstrings are required for automated, API from source documentation.
 2. This project prefers expansive whitespace surrounding parentheses, braces, and brackets.